ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Sign up for the free tier and connect your GitHub repository via the GitHub App.
 The Planner agent analyzes your codebase (routes, components, user flows) and generates a test plan automatically.
 There is no need to recreate your aqua cloud test cases; the Planner agent creates better ones from your actual code.

 Run pilot tests on 5-10 critical user flows.
-Let the Automator agent execute against staging and review the results.
+Let the Executor agent run them against staging and let the Reviewer agent classify the results.
 Most teams run Autonoma in parallel with aqua cloud for 2-4 weeks, expanding coverage gradually.
 Compare execution results between manual test management and autonomous testing.

 Once confident, integrate with your CI/CD pipeline for automated execution on every pull request.
 Archive historical aqua cloud data if needed for compliance, then cancel the subscription.

 From that point forward, test maintenance disappears from sprint planning.
-The Maintainer agent handles UI changes.
-The Planner agent updates test plans when new routes are added.
+The Diffs Agent updates the suite from every PR's code diff as UI and flows change.
+The Planner agent extends test plans when new routes are added.
 The overhead that aqua cloud's AI merely reduced, Autonoma eliminates.

 Frequently Asked Questions

 Autonoma is the best open source alternative to aqua cloud.
-While aqua cloud uses AI to assist with test case writing, Autonoma's AI agents autonomously generate, execute, and maintain tests from your codebase.
+While aqua cloud uses AI to assist with test case writing, Autonoma's AI agents (Planner, Executor, Reviewer, and Diffs Agent) autonomously plan, run, review, and maintain tests from your codebase.
 It's open source under a BSL 1.1 license (github.com/autonoma-ai/autonoma), offers free self-hosting, and charges based on testing volume rather than per-user fees.

 No. aqua cloud is a proprietary, closed-source test management platform built by aqua cloud GmbH in Germany.
 It markets itself as superior to open source tools.
 Autonoma, by contrast, is genuinely open source under a BSL 1.1 license with the full codebase available at github.com/autonoma-ai/autonoma.

 No. aqua cloud's AI assists with test case generation: helping QA engineers write test cases faster.
 But a human still reviews, approves, and executes those tests.
-Autonoma's AI agents handle the full lifecycle: the Planner agent generates tests from code, the Automator agent executes them on real browsers and devices, and the Maintainer agent keeps them passing as code changes.
+Autonoma's AI agents handle the full lifecycle: the Planner agent plans tests from code, the Executor agent runs them against a live preview environment, the Reviewer agent classifies the results, and the Diffs Agent keeps the suite current on every pull request.

 aqua cloud charges approximately 42-58 EUR per user per month, scaling with team size.
 Autonoma offers a free tier (100K credits, no credit card), cloud plans starting at $499/month for 1M credits, and free self-hosted deployment with no feature limits.
 Autonoma charges for testing volume, not headcount.